 - Official Canon EOS Digital astrophotography hints and tips.

 - Cartes Du Ceil is an excellent free sky chart software that can show detailed star charts down to Mag18 with the downloadable HST star catalogue.
 Also available is downloadable comet and asteroid paths and even very accurate ISS and iridium flare predictions with the predicted path overlaid.
 Cartes Du Ceil has a dedicated Yahoo forum where you can post comments, suggestions and questions to the experts who know the program inside out.
 Cartes Du Ceil can also control computerised telescopes and can remotely focus and track celestial objects.
-This is the one I use when remotely controlling the telescope.

 - Virtual Moon Atlas is another free program that shows the Moon in 3D with all of the craters named including the far side of the moon.